ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Replace HMAC, sha2, and sha1 with openssl crate
 * Update readme documentation
   - Add a section for the job scheduler
   - Create a deployment checklist!